francescogerardomarra/its/modulo26/4_security.md

 #### Final considerations
 - **Session Expiration:** When the session expires (due to inactivity, for example), the anti-CSRF token tied to that session is also invalidated.
 If the user tries to make a state-changing request after their session expires, the request will be rejected with a `403 Forbidden` response, as the CSRF token is no longer valid.
 - **Logout:** When the user logs out, the session is invalidated.
 This also invalidates the anti-CSRF token.
 If the user attempts to submit a request after logging out, it will be rejected because the session and the associated anti-CSRF token no longer exist.
 - **Avoid Storing CSRF Tokens in Cookies:** The anti-CSRF token should never be stored in cookies.
-If malicious JavaScript (e.g., via XSS) can access the cookie, the attacker may steal the token and bypass CSRF protection.
+If malicious JavaScript (e.g. via XSS) can access the cookie, the attacker may steal the token and bypass CSRF protection.
 - **Using HTTP Headers for CSRF Tokens:** It's safer to include the anti-CSRF token in HTTP headers (`X-CSRF-TOKEN`) for AJAX requests or in form fields for traditional form submissions.
 This ensures the token is not exposed to JavaScript, reducing the risk of XSS.
 - You should disable CSRF protection in cases where:
   - The application is stateless (using JWT or OAuth2 tokens).